qwrttqr/go-rate-limiter/README.md

 ### Configuration

-The service contains one small config file:
+The service contains one small config file(create your own `config.yaml`):

 ```yaml
 store: "in_memory"